-When customers get rewards, they recognize that engaging with your brand can benefit them, so they keep coming back to receive more rewards.
-Consumers are also more loyal to brands that provide them value, and rewards do exactly that.
+When customers get rewards, they recognize that building a relationship with your brand benefits them, so they keep coming back for more.
+Consumers are also more loyal to brands that provide them value, and the perks do exactly that.

 You're showing them you appreciate them.

-Customers become loyal when they know you appreciate their business, and rewards are an easy way to show them that you do.
+Customers want to keep buying from you when they know you value their business.
+Rewards are an easy way to show them that you do.

-Instead of handing them a receipt and sending them on their way, you're inviting them to come back again and showing them you appreciate that they come back by rewarding them.
-Rewards show them that you care, and showing them that you care inspires them to become loyal.
+Instead of handing them a receipt and sending them on their way, you're inviting them to come back again.
+And a discount or free item is your way of showing them you appreciate the fact that they continue to choose you over the competition.

 You're creating an emotional connection.

-Now, more than ever, customers make purchasing and loyalty decisions based on the emotional connections they can make with a brand.
-You can establish these connections by offering excellent customer service, valuable products and services, or repeat engagement from returning to fill out a punch card.
+Many customers may make purchase decisions based on the emotional connections they create with a brand.
+You can establish these connections by offering excellent customer service, valuable products and services, or repeat engagement with the help of a loyalty punch card.

-All of these elements work together to help you build a stronger relationship with your customers: the prospect of receiving a reward excites customers, so they'll return until they can redeem their punch cards.
-Repeat visits allow them to get to know your business and vice versa, which creates an emotional connection.
+All of these elements work together so you can build stronger bonds with your customers.
+The prospect of receiving a reward excites customers, so they'll return until they can fully redeem their loyalty punch card.
+Repeat visits allow them to get to know your business, and vice versa, which creates an emotional connection.
 Emotional connections make loyal customers, and loyal customers will keep coming back.

-Also, as these loyal customers make repeat purchases and receive rewards, you can learn from their buyer behavior and offer them even more personalized experiences that meet their needs — another form of inspiration for customer loyalty.
+Also, as these customers continue to make purchases, you can learn from their buyer behavior and offer them even more personalized experiences that meet their needs — another form of inspiration for customer loyalty.

 You're giving them rewards for little additional effort.